 You may not delete a synced user from Duo as long as directory sync is actively managing that user.
-If a synced directory user is removed from all external directory groups that sync to Duo (or if the user account is deleted from the source directory), the user's status changes to "Pending Deletion" at the next full directory sync and the user can no longer authenticate to Duo.
+If a synced directory user is removed from all external directory groups that sync to Duo (or if the user account is deleted from the source directory), the user is sent to the Trash and marked as "Pending Deletion" at the next full directory sync or individual sync for that user, and the user can no longer authenticate to Duo.
 The user's properties are read-only and you are no longer billed for that user.

-Locate users pending deletion in the Trash view, accessed by clicking the Trash link underneath the total user count shown at the top of the Users page.
+Locate users pending deletion in the Trash view, accessed by clicking the Trash count shown at the top of the Users page.